bonfire-networks/bonfire-app/docs/HACKING.md

 # Development guide

 _These instructions are for hacking on Bonfire.
-If you wish to deploy in production, please refer to our [Deployment Guide](./DEPLOY.md)!_
+If you wish to deploy in production, please refer to our deployment guide instead._

 Hello, potential contributor! :-)